blockchain-unica/rosetta-smart-contracts/Solana_Execution_traces_tool/Readme.md

 - token_transfer
 - vault

-Now we can compile and deploy the on chain program.
+Now we can compile and deploy the on chain program:
 ```sh
 $ npm run build:<SMART_CONTRACT_NAME>
 ```